-Do you want to know whether your current gaming PC or laptop is strong enough to run World of Warcraft?
+Do you want to know whether your current gaming PC or laptop is strong enough to run World of Warcraft or World of Warcraft Classic?
 Here’s an example how to find out.

 To run World of Warcraft on your PC or laptop, it must meet the official minimum requirements.
 However, for the most enjoyable gaming experience, the machine must meet and preferably exceed the recommended system requirements.